 Part of the modules: Seminar Module Economic Sciences (p.
-82)[IW3SEMWIWI]
+80)[IW3SEMWIWI]

+ECTS Credits

-ECTS Credits Hours per week Term Instruction language 3 Winter / Summer Term de
+3 Term Instruction language

+Winter / Summer Term de

 Knowledge of the content of the module Essentials of Finance [IW3BWLFBV1] is assumed.

 The student gets in touch with scientific work.
 Through profound working on a specific scientific topic the student is meant to learn the foundations of scientific research and reasoning in particular in finance.